xiyuy98/stat-992-project/README.md

 |simulation|engines|conjunctional|
 |paper|proteomic|snps|

-For the outCitation network, we find 7 meaningful clusters(see Table 2).
+For the outCitation network, we named the 7 meaningful clusters as:

 * V1: hypothesis testing
 * V2: proteomics